Aliases for TPH2 Gene

 GeneCards Summary for TPH2 Gene

 TPH2 (Tryptophan Hydroxylase 2) is a Protein Coding gene.
-Diseases associated with TPH2 include Major Depressive Disorder And Accelerated Response To Antidepressant Drug Treatment and Tryptophan Hydroxylase Deficiency.
-Among its related pathways are Metabolism and Amine-derived hormones.
-GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen, reduced pteridine as one donor, and incorporation of one atom of oxygen.
+Diseases associated with TPH2 include Major Depressive Disorder and Depression.
+Among its related pathways are Selective Serotonin Reuptake Inhibitor Pathway, Pharmacodynamics and Metabolism.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen, reduced pteridine as one donor, and incorporation of one atom of oxygen.
 An important paralog of this gene is TPH1.

 Hydroxylases are enzymes that catalyze the addition of hydroxyl groups to substrates during oxidation reactions.
 This diverse group of enzymes includes tryptophan hydroxylase (E.C.
 126.96.36.199), steroid 11-beta hydroxylase (E.C.
 188.8.131.52), and LTB4 omega-hydroxylase (E.C.
 184.108.40.206).